dnbrakk/comfy/README.md

 - Video support, including youtube embedding?
 (Need to do some experimentation with ffmpeg)
 - Support for parsing Lynxchan.
 - Support for parsing other imageboards (feel free to email requests).
-- Support for parsing 4plebs archive.
+- Support for parsing 4plebs archives.
 - Code syntax highlighting in code blocks.
 - Help screen.
 - Text search function for searching within focused thread or catalog.